J. Thomas Mortimer, Professor Emeritus of Biomedical Engineering

 Emeriti are invited to participate in two major events – convocation and commencement – which mark the beginning and end of the academic calendar.
 While these hold the most respected space in an emeriti's calendar, other university activities are noted on the University Programs + Events calendar.

-For those without academic regalia for convocation and commencement, staff in the Office of Emeriti Affairs can order it at no-cost.
+For those without academic regalia for convocation and commencement, staff in the Office of Emeriti Affairs will order it at no cost for these events.

 Commencement celebrates the accomplishment of a new degree.
 It touches every segment of the campus community.
 Faculty march with the academic procession, marshals lead the way, trustees join the platform party, and volunteers make sure that everything comes together to make the celebration memorable.
 For more information on participation visit commencement information.